runsy/brewing/README.md

 })
 ```

-- Effect: It is the effect on the player: "antigrav", "speed", "health", "ouhealth", "air", "ouair".
+- Effect: It is the effect on the player: "antigrav", "speed", "health", "ouhealth", "air", "ouair" and "invisibility".

 [ou= only one use]